biricimgul/biricimgul/README.md

 - 🌱 I am very eager to learn and use new technologies, and I aspire to create enterprise-scalable projects.I keep track of the latest trends in the industry and focus on incorporating these innovations into my projects.
 - 💞️ I highly value the flow of work, and thanks to my communication skills, I can collaborate efficiently with team members.
 I have been involved in many projects, each of which has provided learning opportunities and experiences for personal growth.
 - 📫 I am genuinely looking forward to working with creative teams on new projects in this journey.
+- 💫 Stay tuned to see my projects and learn more about me😉

+📫 How to reach me; ✉ biricim.gull@gmail.com

   Biriçim Gül